Are you microdosing psychedelics? The benefits might be a placebo effect

 A new study suggests that all the hype about microdosing might be more hype than reality.
 Researchers in London undertook the largest-ever placebo-controlled study of microdosing, and it suggests that all the creativity, uplift, and cognitive improvements may be a placebo effect.

-The study’s design is creative, as is essential when studying a black market psychedelic: Researchers found 191 people who were already microdosing, and then had them mix placebos in with their doses, without knowing which were which (the doses were barcoded).
+The study’s design is creative, as is essential when studying a black-market psychedelic: Researchers found 191 people who were already microdosing, and then had them mix placebos in with their doses, without knowing which were which (the doses were barcoded).
 Participants took the pills for four weeks while undergoing cognitive testing and tracking their experiences, including feelings, mood, energy, creativity, and anxiety.

 The psychoactive drug takers reported big benefits to their psychological well-being—but so did the placebo takers.
 “These findings suggest that the benefits are not due to the drug, but rather due to the placebo-like expectation effects,” said lead author Balázs Szigeti, a research associate at Imperial College London, U.K., in a news release.